-In July 2018, our Board of Directors approved a stock repurchase program following the completion of our previous program.
-This program was openended and authorized repurchases of shares of our common stock up to an aggregate cost of \$250.0 million in the open market or in negotiated transactions.
+In July 2020, our Board of Directors approved a stock repurchase program following the completion of our previous program.
+This program is openended and authorizes repurchases of shares of our common stock up to an aggregate cost of \$250.0 million in the open market or in negotiated transactions.